tonioseiler/propagated-sites-field-plugin/README.md

 # Sites Field for Craft 3

-This plugin provides a field type for choosing sites.
-Entries using this field can then access the site ID in their templates.
+This plugin provides a field type for choosing craft sites.
+Entries using this field can then access the site ID in templates, for example for filtering.
 The entries are  propagated to the selected sites only.
 ---